LexiFi/menhir/README.md

 The incremental API, the inspection API, the notion of *attribute*, and the library `MenhirSdk` were contributed between 2014 and 2017 by Frédéric Bour.
+\href{https://github.com/ocaml/merlin}{Merlin}, an emacs mode for \ocaml, contains an impressive incremental, syntax-error-tolerant \ocaml parser, which has been a driving force for \menhir's APIs.

 The switch to the `dune` build system was made in 2019 with the help of Nicolás Ojeda Bär.